Payouts concept

 `absorbPayoutFee = false` and `absorbNetworkFee = false`

 Both fees are deducted from the payout amount.
-The recipient receives less cryptocurrency by the combined impact of both fees.
+The recipient receives less cryptocurrency.

 Formula: